-Even if the Motor Element is the same as the default, please so these steps:
+Even if the default Motor Element is correct, please so these steps:

-Before you do '2', below, make sure the Motion-Dimension is actively selected.
+Before you do '2', below, make sure the Motion-Dimension is active.

-When you select a Motion-Dimension, those possible Motor Elements that can drive it show in the box below.
+The Motor Elements that can possibly drive the active Motion-Dimension show in the box below.

-Each Motor Element is identified with a unique name and an icon.
+Each possible Motor Element is identified with a unique name and an icon.

-When you click a Motor Element, it shows to the right of the Motion-Dimension, as the Motor Element.
+When you click a Motor Element, it shows to the right of the Motion-Dimension

 See also: Tutorial 13

-If the Kinematic-Chain has two or more Motion-Parts - because it has two or more degrees-of-freedom - then you must choose the Motor Element for each Motion Dimension.
+If the kinematic-chain has two or more degrees-of-freedom - then you must choose the Motor Element for each Motion Dimension.